lrmcfarland/AAI/README.md

 (and I have wrapped FORTRAN in C++ before too ... ) Besides making it more fun to play with, I can use Python frameworks like [flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) to provide a browser UI.
+That also opens the door for HTML, CSS, JavaScript, JSON, JQuery and Google charts.

 Finally, adding nginx as a reverse proxy and TLS end point (to use the geolocation features of the browser) as a Docker micro-service.
-At 700MB it is a really fat micro service needing a multi stage diet soon, but thats why I am doing this.
+At 700MB it is a really fat micro service needing a multi stage diet soon, but then again, that is the type of problem I am looking for in doing this.

 Results are validated with [NOAA's solcalc](http://www.esrl.noaa.gov/gmd/grad/solcalc/) and using my